Who We Are:

 Our Credit Union was originally chartered in 1932 by a small group of Veterans Administration employees.
 They were dedicated to building a financial institution that would provide outstanding financial services...at the lowest possible cost.

 When you bring your money home to Advantage Financial FCU, you know it's safe and sound.
 With more than 12,000 members and $100 million in assets, Advantage Financial FCU is in sound financial condition.
 Members enjoy added peace of mind knowing their savings are federally insured through the National Credit Union Administration.

 Over the years, the Credit Union has had a few name changes Veterans Administration Central FCU, Department of Veterans Affairs FCU, DVA FCU.
 However, our mission has remained true.
 We continue to offer advice and affordable services to those with less than perfect credit.

 Advantage Financial FCU is a community chartered Credit Union.
 Our field of membership includes those who live, work, worship or go to school in Washington DC as well as employees of the Department of Veterans Affairs.

 Join Advantage Financial Today:

 It’s easy to become a credit union member, simply open a Savings Account by depositing and maintaining a balance of $5 or more.
 This deposit represents your "share" in the credit union.
 Once you become a member of Advantage Financial, you're welcome to remain a member for life, regardless of whether you change jobs, move, or retire.
-Stop by the nearest branch, or give us a call today!
+Stop by the nearest branch, give us a call, or join online.

 What Is a Credit Union?